 Punctuality is also important at meetings or work sessions.
 A fixed start and end time is part of German meeting culture.
 In Germany we also tend to insist on sticking to the agenda in meetings.

 In the world of work, great importance is placed on correct forms of address and people’s titles.
-If you meet older people or your superior, make sure to use the correct form of address.
+If you meet older people or your superiors, make sure to use the correct form of address.

 And remember: unlike in many countries, using the “Du” form at work in Germany does not necessarily mean that you will develop a friendship.
 For many Germans, there is still a strict separation between their professional and private lives.